 Off‐site/remotely maintained databases:

 Ensure that the offsite database is for storage only.
-There is a distinction between data that is stored offsite and data that is sent offsite for a third party to analyze, use, or manipulate.
 If the data is stored offsite and the program maintains proper oversight and control over the information, a survivor’s consent to having their information stored in offsite databases is not required.
 If, however, the data is sent offsite for a third party to analyze, manipulate, or otherwise use, then each individual survivor must consent to that third party having access to her personally identifying information.
-Fully informed consent would include upfront notification to the survivor about who might get access to her/his data and for what purposes
+Fully informed consent would include upfront notification to the survivor about who might get access to her/his data and for what purposes.

 With offsite storage, the program must ensure that it retains control, oversight, and ownership of the data.
 Specifically, the program must have an agreement or understanding of the following with the offsite or third party service provider: